Rumpunzel/rpg-thingy/playing-the-game/injury-&-misfortune.md

 ### Effect of Injury

-Simple tests always have a minimum difficulty equal to your injury's severity.
+Challenges always have a minimum difficulty equal to your injury's severity.
 If an uncontested test already has a higher difficulty, your injury do not increase it.

 During contests, your opponents may use your injury to their advantage.
 Your opponent's minimum effort, when testing against you, is equal to your injury's severity.
 You may use your opponents' injuries against them for minimum effort in the same way as your opponent's can use yours against you.